HighQualityDevelopment/hello-world/README.md

 # hello-world
-It is simple project which prints "Hello World!".
+It is a simple project which prints "Hello World!"??